Interactivity

 Note:Viewers will only be able to switch between translations during a scene that is non-blocking (i.e. the interactive elements in the scene do not have

-Wait for clickenabled, or there are no interactive elements in the scene).Switching between translations will reset progress in the video.
+Wait for clickenabled, or there are no questions in the scene).Switching between translations will reset progress in the video.

 SCORM export